 2. Online live chat communication has been in existence since the invention of the Talkomatic in 1973.

-The Talkomatic is hailed as the first multi-user online chat system.
-It was invented by Doug Brown and David R. Woolley at the University of Illinois, though it was a far cry from live chat support as we know it today.
-At the time, no more than five users could use live chat.
+Talkomatic is the first multi-user online chat system.
+It was invented by Doug Brown and David R. Woolley at the University of Illinois.
+At that time, no more than five users could use live chat.
 However, with the rapid growth of live chat technology, it is now light years ahead of how it used to be.
 Despite this limitation, it gained popularity.

-3. The average response time for live chat is 2 minutes.
+3. The average live chat response time is 2 minutes.

 The immediate attention customers get through live chat certainly makes them feel valued.
 It’s an easy way for businesses to convey a sense of reliability and build trust.
-Despite this, statistics for businesses reveal that 21% of the requests for live chat support go ignored.
+However, 21% of the requests for live chat support go ignored.

 4. 70% of the businesses using live chat have less than 5,000 unique monthly visitors on their site.

 5. It takes approximately 40 seconds to solve a problem using chat.

 For even quicker results, Acquire suggests that companies make use of co-browsing.
 Co-browsing allows the customer and representative to see the same screen by giving the representative access to the user’s web browser window.
 Then, chat reps can highlight parts of the site and guide the customer through it with ease.
 Conversely, phone calls have an average duration of over two minutes before arriving at a resolution, according to the statistics of using live chat vs. phone.

-6. 71% of customers have said they’d readily use messaging to get customer support.
+6. 71% of customers have said they would readily use messaging to get customer support.

 However, this willingness comes with a tradeoff.
 As the technology around customer service gets more advanced, consumers have higher standards.
-This means that whether it’s a live person or AI on the other end, the speed and quality of the responses matter, which is why live chat usage increased by 400% from 2015 to now.
+This means that whether it’s a live person or an AI on the other end, the speed and quality of responses still matter, which is why live chat usage has been on the increase.